 Career and Technical Education Teacher

-These teachers provide instruction in vocational and technical areas, such as culinary arts, healthcare and auto repair.
+These teachers provide instruction in vocational and technical areas, such as culinary arts, healthcare, and auto repair.
 Employers usually require a bachelor's degree and work experience in the related subject matter for these positions.
 Public school teachers typically need to be certified or licensed as well.
-Average employment growth of 9% was projected by the BLS for this profession from 2012-2022.
-The BLS also reported median earnings of $51,910 per year for career and technical education teachers as of 2012.
+An average employment growth of 4% was projected by the BLS for this profession from 2014-2024.
+The BLS also reported median earnings of $55,190 per year for career and technical education teachers employed in middle schools as of 2015.